algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

     return 1;
   }
 ```

-Then we are creating a new file with the translated assembly into binary.
-Additionally the binary generated by the interpreter is writing the binary in little endian[^13].
+Then we create a new file with the translated assembly into binary.
+Additionally, the binary generated by the interpreter is writing the binary in little endian[^13].

-Finally our program parse a final time the binary file to execute it and output the result into a console. the result being what are inside the registers.
+Finally, our program parses a final time the binary file to execute it and output the result into a console.
+The result is what is inside the registers.

 ### 6.4 Error handling

-In case of encoutering any type of error, the program will store a structure containing the number of the line, the line itself and the error type.
+In case of encountering any type of error, the program will store a structure containing the number of the line, the line itself, and the error type.

-Each error are stored in a single list which if is not empty will display the error on the console after the end of the parsing.
+Each error is stored in a single list which if is not empty will display the error on the console after the end of the parsing.

 ```c
 typedef struct {